Multistep Tests¶

 - Fill in the description as needed.

-Currently, TrueWatch has covered 14 test nodes globally.
-You can select one or more nodes in China or overseas (only for Commercial Plan and above users) to quickly start monitoring the service quality of the site.
+Currently, TrueWatch has covered 14 testing nodes globally.
+You can select one or more nodes in China or overseas regions (only for Commercial Plan and above users) to quickly start monitoring site service quality.

-Select the execution frequency of the test task, with the following options:
+Choose the execution frequency of the test task.
+Supported options include:

 - 1 minute (only for Commercial Plan and above users)